e-scooter-2077/documentation/devops-engineering.md

     These workflows were developed by some members of the team for a different project, and reused within the Rent service repository.

 ### Repository templates
-Repository templates allow a faster bootstrap phase of a project, scaffolding a hello world version of the program to be developed.
+Repository templates allow a faster bootstrap phase of a project, scaffolding a _hello world_ version of the program to be developed.
 This includes the automatic generation of the build lifecycle from the very first commit.

-The template we made for every EScooter **Azure Function** can be found [here](https://github.com/e-scooter-2077/azure-function-template).
+The template used for every EScooter **Azure Function** can be found [here](https://github.com/e-scooter-2077/azure-function-template).

 ??? info "Microservice template"